-Dr. Luc Montagnier is best known for his 1983 discovery of the Human Immunodeficiency Virus (HIV), which has been identified as the cause of AIDS.
+Dr. Luc Montagnier was best known for his 1983 discovery of the Human Immunodeficiency Virus (HIV), which has been identified as the cause of AIDS.
 This discovery led directly to the development of a test for detecting the presence of HIV in blood samples.

 In the years before the onset of the AIDS epidemic, Montagnier's significant discoveries concerning the nature of viruses contributed to the understanding of how viruses can alter the genetic information of host organisms, facilitating cancer research.
 His investigation of interferon, one of the body's defenses against viruses, also opened avenues for medical cures for viral diseases.